pkulchenko/ZeroBraneStudio/download.md

 ## What are the most significant changes in this version?

-- Redesigned search functionality; added incremental search and replace-in-files preview.
-- Added `excludelist`/`binarylist` to exclude files and folders.
+- Added indexing of project files for project-wide symbol search.
-- Added skipping binary files during find-in-files and fuzzy search.
+- Added support for `file@symbol` fuzzy search.
+- Improved auto-complete order of results and suggestions for case-sensitive matches.
+- Improved application performance and memory usage.
+- Improved memory handling for large files.
-- Updated love2d API for v0.9.2.
+- Updated Windows launcher to add dpi awareness for high dpi monitors.
-- Upgraded Mobdebug (0.62) to add vararg processing.
+- Upgraded Lua 5.3 interpreter to 5.3.1.
+- Fixed a memory leak after a search panel is opened.
+- Fixed an occasional crash from the filetree on Linux.

 Full details are in the [changelog](https://github.com/pkulchenko/ZeroBraneStudio/blob/master/CHANGELOG.md).